Skip to content

 In general, I use Illustrator, Figma, and Photoshop for my work.
 But I also have experience using Sketch, Framer X, and some quick interface prototyping software like Invision and Principle.
 In the past, I experimented using Gimp and Inkscape to be able to share things with people who did not have licenses for Illustrator or Photoshop.

-So, for most of the things I did so far for this documentation I used Illustrator and Photoshop.
+So, for most of the things I did so far for this documentation, I used Illustrator and Photoshop.
 I don’t think that these are the most amazing software on earth but they do solve a lot of issues and I’m so used to the interface that I found most of the other interfaces annoying.

 About Illustrator

 Illustrator and Figma work off vectors, these are points used to create lines.
-Vectors are scalable images that can be sized as small or as large are you need them to be, but look the same when it comes to clarity and resolution.
+Vectors are scalable images that can be sized as small or as large as you need them to be, but look the same when it comes to clarity and resolution.

 I’m not an illustrator myself so there are a lot of things I don’t know how to use, but I love brushes and I love the fact that you can easily create patterns and textures.
-For this example I decided to draw a simple olive just using the mouse pad.
+For this example, I decided to draw a simple olive just using the mouse pad.
 So, brushes that are pressure sensitive don’t make much sense here.

 Illustrator olive

 If we go to View and select grid we’ll see the grid that we can use as the structure of the canvas.
-In preferences we can set the size of this grid.
-In this case each square represents 1 pixel and each subdivision contains 10px.
+In preferences, we can set the size of this grid.
+In this case, each square represents 1 pixel and each subdivision contains 10px.

 About Photoshop